alatella87/Landing-Fairbnb/README.md

 ### Manifesto

 The current Manifesto (old version) is hosted on the main server (/fairManif.pdf)
+The latest Manifesto (4.4.17) is present here to upload when agreed by members on Loomio (https://www.loomio.org/d/27Hk6PVW/proposal/XYPwjxcF)